Batu Khan: Möngke and Batu

-The Grand prince Andrey II allied with the rebellious-minded princes of western Rus', giving umbrage to the Mongols.
+Grand prince Andrey II of Vladimir allied with the rebellious-minded princes of western Rus', giving umbrage to the Mongols.
 Batu sent a punitive expedition under Nevrui.
 On their approach, Andrey fled to Pskov and thence to Sweden.
 The Mongols spread over Vladimir and harshly punished the people there.
 The Livonian Knights stopped their advance to Novgorod and Pskov on hearing the news about the Mongols.
-Thanks to his friendship with Sartaq, Alexander was installed as the Grand Prince of Vladimir (i.e., the supreme Russian ruler) by Batu in 1252.
+Thanks to his friendship with Sartaq, Alexander was installed as the grand prince of Vladimir by Batu in 1252.
 In 1256 Andrey travelled to Sarai to ask pardon for his former infidelity and was shown mercy.

 During the reign of Möngke, Batu's prestige as kingmaker and viceroy of the great khans in the west reached its height.
 Even so, Batu allowed Möngke's census takers to operate freely in his realm.
 According to a Muslim chronicle and the History of Yuan, Batu had free access to the imperial treasury.
-Of all the grandsons of Genghis Khan, he and Möngke seemed most capable and the most dedicated to following the spirit of Mongolian law.
+Of all the grandsons of Genghis Khan, he and Möngke seemed most capable and the most dedicated to following the spirit of Mongol law.

 Batu dispatched a large Jochid delegation to participate in Hulagu's expedition in the Middle East.
 However, Berke's persuasion might have forced him to delay to strengthen Hulagu's force, little suspecting that it would result in eliminating the Jochid predominance there, for few years.

 Batu, Möngke, and other princely lines shared rule over the area from Afghanistan to Turkey.
 Batu left the affairs of state to his son, Sartaq, before dying in 1255.